Credo (What We Believe)

-There are many things we don’t believe in, but that does not make us immoral or unethical people.
-In fact it is our position that religion is inherently opposed to genuine human rights, by virtue of placing a post-world system of justice above the need to find a real-world solution to problems of abuse, violence, discrimination, and exploitation.
-We also feel that emphasizing personal salvation and the ideology that the earth was created for mankind to profit from has led to unprecedented levels of ecological destruction and damage.
+At the same time, I feel that religion is inherently opposed to genuine human rights, by virtue of placing a post-world system of justice above the need to find a real-world solution to problems of abuse, violence, discrimination, and exploitation.
+I also believe that emphasizing personal salvation and the ideology that the earth was created for mankind to profit from has led to unprecedented levels of ecological destruction and damage.

-The following is our creed; a few of the things we do believe it.
-We hope that by finding like-minded individuals willing to stand up and speak out for progressive social change, as well as challenge traditional or socially endorsed concepts like “religious tolerance,” we can spread our post-religion-vision of an improved world to the general public.
+The following is my creed; a few of the things I do believe it.
+I hope that by finding like-minded individuals willing to stand up and speak out for progressive social change, as well as challenge traditional or socially endorsed concepts like “religious tolerance,” we can spread our post-religion-vision of an improved world to more people.

 The Blasphemer’s Creed